cabforum/netsec/docs/NSR.md

    2. store a Root CA Private Key; or
    3. create digital signatures using a Root CA Private Key.

-**SANS Top 25**: A list created with input from the SysAdmin, Audit, Network, and Security (SANS) Institute and the Common Weakness Enumeration (CWE) that identifies the Top 25 Most Dangerous Software Errors that lead to exploitable vulnerabilities (see <http://www.sans.org/top25-software-errors/>).

 **Security Support System**: A system or set of systems supporting the security of the CA Infrastructure, which minimally includes:

    1. authentication;